omegarus/android-emulator-debian/README.md

 ## Notes
 * Uses Debian Jessie
 * Includes only SDK platform levels 24 & 25
-* Includes only the API 24 x86 and armeabi-v7a system images
+* Includes only the API 24 armeabi-v7a system image
-* Currently hard-coded to run the armeabi-v7a one for cross-platform compatibility